Deep Linear Probe Generators for Weight Space Learning: Experiments

 \subsection{Ablation Studies}

-\paragraph{Linear Generators.} By observing Fig. \ref{fig:image_queries}, in Sec. \ref{sec:probe_gen} we hypothesized that removing the activations between the linear layers of the generator will reduce its overfitting.
+\paragraph{Linear Generators.} By observing Fig. \ref{fig:image_queries}, we hypothesized that removing the activations between the linear layers of the generator will reduce its overfitting.
 We therefore compare the results with and without non-linear activations.
 Indeed, as seen in Fig.~\ref{fig:generalization_gap}, using non-linear activations results in a higher generalization gap, i.e., more overfitting.
 The amount of overfitting is even worse when not using a generator at all.
 In Fig. \ref{fig:ablations} we see that these activations also harm the model's performance, suggesting they lead to probes with reduced generalization abilities.
+In App. \ref{app:regularization} we provide ablations demonstrating that, for these tasks, a deep linear generator outperforms other regularizations.

 \paragraph{Structure of Probes.} First, we show several probes optimized via latent optimization and the same ones when optimized by ProbeGen (see Fig.~\ref{fig:image_queries}).
 Although both not interpetable by humans, it is clear that ProbeGen probes have much more structure than latent-optimized ones.
 In Fig.~\ref{fig:generalization_gap} we demonstrate this has a regularizing effect, as ProbeGen significantly reduces the generalization gap compared to vanilla probing.